rotexsoft/leanorm/docs/getting-started.md

 #### Using a Factory Function to Instantiate and Retrieve Models

 If you have many tables and views in your database, it may become tedious to have to keep manually adding instances of each Model class needed by your application to a dependencies file or a container.
-You could simply write a function to create new Models based of the specified class name.
+You could simply write a function to create new Models based on the specified class name.

 Below is a simple implementation of a function that creates a single instance of a model per Model class name and always returns that instance when called.
 You can write something similar to manage the creation of Model objects in your application.

 ```php
 <?php